lucas-rudek/lucas-rudek/README.md

 ### Hi there, I'm Lucas!👋

-### I'm a self tought Fullstack Web Developer.
+### I'm a self tought Developer.

 - 🔭 I’m currently working on some side-projects!
 Feel free to check out.
-- ⚡ Currently learning more JS + React, and everything about Fullstack webdev.
+- ⚡ Currently learning JS + React, and everything about Fullstack web dev.
 - 💪 Post-graduated in Systems Analysis and graduated in Administration.
 - ✉  Reach me in: lucas-rudek@hotmail.com